 Building a Conservatory or Orangery is a fantastic way to create space and light within your home, whilst making a connection with your outdoor space and increasing the value of your property.
-The trouble is, many homeowners are put off by the thought of having a Conservatory built, often out of confusion surrounding the planning permission rules.
+The trouble is, that many homeowners are put off by the thought of having a Conservatory built, often out of confusion surrounding the planning permission rules.
+For most home extensions whether a glass room or traditional extension, you will be able to build without Planning Permission, using Permitted Development Rights.

 Permitted development rights